History of the Capitol Grounds

 1890

 William Johnson envisioned the Capitol Grounds as a park for the citizens of Texas.
 The installation of iron fencing kept wandering livestock out of the park.
-Manufactured by Mast, Foos & Company of Oho, the fence stood on bases of granite.
+Manufactured by Mast, Foos and Company of Oho, the fence stood on bases of granite.
 The iron pedestrian gates mounted at the drives and in front of Great Walk included a Buckeye seal.

 1896